 While you may have more flexibility in pricing as your listing matures, sales velocity and ranking should still be at the forefront of your mindset.
 Selling more units at a thinner margin should trump your price point in order to continue to establish your listing in the market.
-This is once again an instance in which you should be thinking about the long-term strategy for your product.
+This is once again an instance in which you should be thinking about the long-term Amazon growth strategy for your product.

 Aggressive PPC Tactics

 Assuming you had established some advertising campaigns shortly after launching your product, you should now have a foundation of data from which to more aggressively pursue PPC.
-While the purpose of PPC in the early phases of your listing was to gain some visibility and give your product the opportunity to sell, as your listing becomes more established, that strategy should begin to shift to more aggressive tactics centered around driving ranking.
+While the purpose of PPC in the early phases of your listing was to gain some visibility and give your product the opportunity to sell, as your Amazon product listing becomes more established, that growth strategy should begin to shift to more aggressive tactics centered around driving ranking.